sarshogh/tech-principal-pathways/_team/harry-sarshogh.md

 ## Finally!
 ----

 I got an idea! let's gather every topic I know and I don't know!
-Any topic involved in Tech Principle Role, then catergorized them and then we go deep dive based on their level of criticallity!
+Any topic involved in Tech Principal Role, then catergorized them and then we go deep dive based on their level of criticallity!

 > It went well!
 Hurraaaay